Blackhead extraction

 - permanent scars,

-- micro-wounds that become gateways for further infections.
+- micro-wounds that become a gateway for further infections.

-Squeezing lesions in the so-called triangle of death, around the nose and mouth, is particularly dangerous because an infection from this area can spread all the way to the brain.
-It is also important to note that in some individuals, neuropathic acne may develop, characterized by a compulsive need to squeeze skin lesions.
+Squeezing lesions in the so-called triangle of death, i.e., in the area of the nose and mouth, is especially dangerous because an infection from this area can spread all the way to the brain.
+It should also be remembered that some people may develop neuropathic acne, characterized by a compulsive need to squeeze skin lesions.

 Remove the blackhead with the utmost gentleness.
-Use the pads of your fingers wrapped in a sterile gauze - never use your nails.
-Alternatively, you can use a specialized tool, such as a blackhead remover spoon.
+Use your fingertips wrapped in sterile gauze for this — never use your fingernails.
+Alternatively, you can use a specialized tool, such as a blackhead extractor.

-After the procedure, be sure to disinfect the cleansed area.
-Then, apply an antibacterial tonic or hydrolat - both products will help restore the skin's proper pH and soothe any irritation.
+After the treatment is finished, be sure to disinfect the cleansed area.
+Then, apply an antibacterial toner or a hydrosol – both products will help restore the skin's proper pH and soothe any potential irritation.

 Forget about risky home methods of squeezing blackheads.
-Professional cosmetology clinics offer much safer and more effective solutions in the fight against comedones.
-Proven methods of their removal include:
+Professional cosmetology clinics offer much safer and more effective solutions in the fight against blackheads.
+Proven methods for their removal include:

 - manual skin cleansing,